engyii/wanderer/README.md

 version: 0.0.0

-Drop-in replacement fof Miller Medeiros [Hasher](http://millermedeiros.github.com/Hasher/) Hasher using full path (instead of #) and html5 history, Meant to be used with [crossroads](http://millermedeiros.github.com/crossroads.js/).
+Drop-in replacement fof Miller Medeiros [Hasher](http://millermedeiros.github.com/Hasher/) using full path (instead of # path) and html5 history, Meant to be used with [crossroads](http://millermedeiros.github.com/crossroads.js/) on SPA.
 Only compatible with evergreen browsers.

 ## Routes: Using Wanderer with Crossroads.js ##